Validate transactions and matchers

 1. Log in to BlazeMeter and open the Service virtualization tab.

-2. Go to the Asset catalog > Transactions.
+2. Go to Asset catalog > Transactions.

 3. Find the transaction you want to update.

-The Validation sandbox window opens.
+The Transaction Testing window opens.

 • HTTP method